dynatrace-extensions/dynatrace-extensions-vscode/README.md

 - See the last validation status of any entity selector
 - Validate any entity selector against a connected Dynatrace tenant
 - Run any entity selector and visualize the query results in the Dynatrace output panel

+**Prometheus Code Lenses**

+- Connect to a Prometheus endpoint and scrape metrics data.
+Scraped details can then be used:
+  - To automatically insert metric definitions in the `prometheus` section of the YAML
+  - To automatically insert dimensions in the `prometheus` section of the YAML
+  - To automatically insert metric metadata in the `metrics` section of the YAML
+- Get a timestamp of when details were last scraped.

 ## Custom Dynatrace View